 For Cisco WebEx Enabled TelePresence deployment where the in-country rule does not allow toll bypass, WebEx Audio using the PSTN could be an option.
 Figure 22-9 depicts this deployment.
 In this option, the active speaker video, content sharing video, and conference control are sent over the IP network, but the audio is established with the WebEx audio bridge through the PSTN.
 This option requires the deployment of a voice gateway to connect the audio call between the IP network and the PSTN.
 During the scheduling process, when the meeting is scheduled on the WebEx calendar, WebEx passes the dial-out number and the meeting number to Cisco TMS.
 At the start of the meeting, Cisco TMS instructs the TelePresence Bridge to initiate a SIP call to the WebEx Cloud to establish the active speaker video and content sharing video.
 At the same time, Cisco TMS instructs the TelePresence Bridge to dial out through the PSTN to establish an audio connection with the WebEx audio bridge.
 After connecting with the WebEx audio bridge, the TelePresence Bridge sends out the meeting number as a DTMF dial sequence so that WebEx can associate the audio and video call legs.
 As a result, the audio connection from the TelePresence Bridge cascades into the WebEx audio bridge.

 NoteThe Voice Gateway can be under the control of either Cisco Unified CM or Cisco VCS Control.
-The Voice Gateway can be under the control of either Cisco Unified CM or Cisco VCS Control.

 Figure 22-9 Cisco WebEx Enabled TelePresence Using WebEx Audio with PSTN